 That being said let’s review some of the best unsubscribe techniques you can feel free to use for your project.

 Marketers shouldn’t neglect thinking over the unsubscribe process because it sometimes can help re-win your subscriber’s heart and make them change their decision to hit the unsubscribe button.
 Even if they don’t change their mind, you’ll create a positive impression of your brand.

 Most blog owners hide the unsubscribe button in the very bottom of the page and use a tiny font for it.
 There’s no need to hide unsubscribe link on the page when the user has already made up their mind to refuse from receiving your newsletters.

 Make your unsubscribe button clearly visible not to cause any frustration and not to make your target users mark your messages as spam.

-Your unsubscribe process should be as easy as subscription.
+Your unsubscribe process should be as easy as a subscription.
 The user should be able to apply for being removed from your email list with one click.

-Another good technique of unsubscribing is to ask a user choose the right variant from several options (the list of unsubscribing reasons).
+Another good technique of unsubscribing is to ask a user to choose the right variant from several options (the list of unsubscribing reasons).
 This will help you find out the most common reason behind the unsubscribing.

-Just create an easy-to-fill-out feedback form with a few variants on why your subscriber isn’t interested in receiving your email newsletters any more.
+Just create an easy-to-fill-out feedback form with a few variants on why your subscriber isn’t interested in receiving your email newsletters anymore.
 A user will select the most appropriate variant and click the Submit button.

 Their feedback will help you find out what their issue is and learn what you should improve to prevent further multiple unsubscribing decisions.